 Below is a list of the major factors you will have to consider when living in a state experiencing a civil war:

-- Who Are You Up Against?: State actors, irregular fighters, opportunists, organized crime, partisans and the teeming throngs of the desperate.
+- Who Are You Up Against?: State actors, irregular fighters, opportunists, bad actors, partisans and the teeming throngs of the desperate.
 Conflict zones, and especially ones made so by civil war, are packed full of people who will hurt you, kill you or take what you have.
 You need to know how to deal with all of them.

 - Stay Put or Run?: Vital to your survival is knowing when to move and leave an area and when to stay put.
 Both have advantages and disadvantages but you cannot afford to be wrong.
 Similarly your choice of where to go, rural or urban, will significantly impact your safety based on several other criteria.